kevinhuang06/BussinessCardDetection/README.md

 #Description#
-    this project can detect a bissiness card in a image.
+    this project can detect a bussiness card in a image.

 ##Usage##
     python ./bizcard.py